Executive Actions and the People

 IS THE CURRENT ADMINISTRATION ABUSING POWER?

-As the American Presidency has progressed, so has the use of executives actions.
-The use seems to be becoming more politically driven and used to push through each side’s most important policy items.
-Thus, the political Party not in power tends to view the Party in power as having abused the system.
+As the American presidency has progressed, so has the use of executives actions.
+Their use seems to be becoming more politically driven and used to push through each side’s most important policy items.
+Thus, the political party not in power tends to view the party in power as having abused the system.

-We can certainly look back and see that of Franklin Roosevelt’s 3,721 executive orders, the Supreme Court overturned 5 of them, including the order which resulted in mandating internment of Japanese Americans – clearly they overstepped their authority.
+We can certainly look back and see that of Franklin Roosevelt’s 3,721 executive orders, the “court of history,” does not look fondly on the internment of Japanese Americans during World War II.

 Recourse #1: Congress